rmbolger/Posh-ACME/docs/Plugins/Plugin-Development-Guide.md

 Unpublish-DnsPersistChallenge @pubParams
 ```

-Some APIs will handle quoted and unquoted values the same and add or remove quotes on the server-side as necessary.
-For the others, you may want to normalize the quotes on the incoming `$TxtValue` parameter like this:
+Some APIs normalize quotes automatically.
+Others do not.
+If needed, normalize the incoming `$TxtValue` to ensure it is quoted:

 ```powershell
 # Normalize the TxtValue to ensure it is wrapped in quotes